Tardive Dystonia Medication

 Class Summary

-Atypical antipsychotics (eg, clozapine, risperidone, olanzapine) bind to dopamine D2 receptors and may improve tardive dystonia when lower doses are used.
-Recent trials have shown that they not only may cause or aggravate tardive dystonia but ultimately may prove to be highly useful therapeutic agents to treat dystonias.
+Atypical (or second generation) antipsychotics (eg, clozapine, risperidone, olanzapine) bind to dopamine D2 receptors and may improve tardive dystonia when lower doses are used.
+Trials have shown that they not only may cause or aggravate tardive dystonia but ultimately may prove to be highly useful therapeutic agents to treat dystonias.
 Long-term safety is not fully established for this indication.

 Clozapine (Clozaril)